Find Your Home

 No. It is a soft check that pulls criminal history over the past seven years, as well as tenant history such as bankruptcies, liens, judgements, evictions, etc. There is no cost to the participant.

-How much are rents, on average?
+How much are rooms, on average?

 Is there a fee to participate?